Knot contact homology as a planar limit of Chern-Simons theory: Comparison with knot contact homology

 These matrices are defined as in \cite[\S 2.3]{ngFramedKnot2008} (note that there is a typo in the corresponding formula in \cite{ngTopologicalIntroduction2014}):\notation{$\boldsymbol{\Phi}^L_{\beta},\boldsymbol{\Phi}^R_{\beta}$}{Matrices associated to the braid $\beta$ which describe the action on the matrix $\mathbf{A}$.}

-where $*$ denotes any index larger than all strands which are involved in the braid $\beta$; if necessary, we can add an extra strand to the right of all existing strands to ensure that one exists.
+where $*$ denotes any index larger than all strands involved in the braid $\beta$; if necessary, we add an extra strand to the right of all existing strands to ensure such an index exists.
 This is uniquely determined by starting with the matrices corresponding to the generators of the braid group:

 and combining them according to the rule that These matrices satisfy the property that $\phi_{\beta}(\mathbf{A})=\boldsymbol{\Phi}^L_{\beta}\mathbf{A}\boldsymbol{\Phi}^R_{\beta}$.